 One broader context-principle pair where our project is lacking is in addressing the principle of respect for autonomy within the economic context.
-Currently, the documentation that we have covers most of the development side of making our project, but there are some areas that aren't well documented.
-There is also no documentation for how TAs and/or professors can use our project for areas that don't involve development, such as manually grading homeworks and providing further feedback.
+Currently, the documentation that we have covers most of the development side of making our project, but there is no documentation for how TAs and/or professors can use our project for areas that don't involve development, such as manually grading homeworks and providing further feedback.
 This lack of comprehensive documentation limits the autonomy of professors and TAs, as they may struggle to fully utilize the platform without additional guidance.
-To improve in this area, our team must focus on creating well-rounded and detailed documentation that addresses both the development and operational aspects of our project.
-This can be in the form of detailed step-by-step guides, further video tutorials, and even adding a common troubleshooting section within our documentation.
+We would push future teams to create well-rounded and detailed documentation that addresses the operational aspects of our project.
+This can be in the form of detailed step-by-step guides and further video tutorials that professors and TA's can follow along with.